-Written by Ryan on Wednesday the 7th of February 2018.
+Written by Active Minds on Wednesday the 7th of February 2018.

 Sadly, there is not a definitive timeline to the progression of dementia, and it really does depend on the individual.
 However, there are factors, both controllable and un-controllable, that can have an impact on the pace that the disease progresses.

 It is believed that people who start to develop symptoms of dementia before they are 65, termed as young onset dementia, will have a faster progression of the disease.
 However, this is currently merely a hypothesis and more research needs to be done.
 In fact, some experts believe that it is the fact that young onset dementia is much harder to diagnose, meaning that people are diagnosed later, thus making their progression seem faster.